wonhoko517/wonhoko517/workouts/workout3/README.md

 The purpose of this assignment is threefold:

-.
-Thisassignmentwillgiveyoutheopportunitytolearnwebscrapingatamoreadvanced level than what we cover in lab.
+This assignment will give you the opportunity to learn web scraping at a more advanced level than what we cover in lab.
-.
 This assignment also includes extracting crucial insights from the data using regular expressions and present the insights in a creative manner.
-.
-Once again for this workout, you will produce a report document that will be in a narrative format and share all the ???les used/generated for the purpose of analysis via GitHub.
+Once again for this workout, you will produce a report document that will be in a narrative format and share all the files used/generated for the purpose of analysis via GitHub.

 Web Scraping is..